rah757/EmergencyCall_LLM_Reconstruction_Storage/README.md

 ---

 **Note**: The private keys in this repository are for testing on the Solana devnet only and do not control any real assets.

+@article{rafi2025multilingual,
+  title={Multilingual Low-Latency Emergency VoIP System Using LLM for Speech Reconstruction and Blockchain for Secure Data Archiving}, author={Rafi, Rahman A and Ahmed, Shakil and Venkateshperumal, Danush and Khokhar, Ashfaq and Arifuzzaman, Md and Azad, AKM and Alyami, Salem A}, journal={IEEE Access}, year={2025}, publisher={IEEE}
+}